TanglePay/TanglePay-SDK/README.md

 # TanglePay - Javascript/Typescript SDK
-DApp SDK to interact with TanglePay wallets.
+This repostiory contains Javascript/Typescript SDK for DApps in `IOTA` ecosystem to interact with TanglePay wallets.

-You may find the following instructions familiar if you are already an experience DApp developer with Etherum, TanglePay.
+You may find the following instructions familiar if you are already an experience DApp developer with Etherum, Metamask.
+For more details, please refer to the specification below or the [Demo](https://tanglepay.github.io/TanglePay-Sdk/).

 ## Architecture
 ```mermaid